Irkutsk Aviation Plant: 1991–2006: time of troubles

 On 21 April 1989, the plant was reorganised into the Irkutsk Aviation Production Association (IAPO), before being privatised in 1992, led by Alexey Innokentievich Federov.
 IAPO was on the brink of collapse in the chaotic post-Soviet 1990s.
 The fall of the Soviet Union evaporated the state military budget, resulting in the Russian aerospace industry facing layoffs, frozen wages and closure.
 The now cash-strapped Russian government had no money to fulfil outstanding orders from the Soviet era.

 A critical cash-injection was provided by a deal between Russia and India to procure a large number of Sukhoi Su-30MKI aircraft, an updated variant based on the earlier Su-27PU for the Indian Air Force.
-Initial batches would be produced by IAPO, while licensed production with be established by Hindustan Aeronautics Limited.
+Initial batches would be produced by IAPO, while licensed production will be established by Hindustan Aeronautics Limited.